 Hadrian's Wall and vallum between the field boundary west of Wall Knowe and Scotland Road including the Roman fort at Stanwix in wall mile 65 is a scheduled monument protected by Historic England under reference 1017948.
 View the official record →

-Hadrian's Wall is a Roman defensive frontier constructed under the Emperor Hadrian in the second century AD, extending across northern Britain from the Solway Firth to the Tyne.
+Hadrian's Wall and vallum between the field boundary west of Wall Knowe and Scotland Road is a scheduled monument comprising a section of the frontier fortification built under the Roman Emperor Hadrian in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017948.

 Hadrian's Wall and vallum between the field boundary west of Wall Knowe and Scotland Road including the Roman fort at Stanwix in wall mile 65 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017948.